Scholarships Available

 - If no Hesperia graduating seniors are pursing an education degree, then any graduating senior from Hesperia High School may apply for this scholarship

-One, two-year renewable scholarship to a Newaygo County High School or home school graduating senior.
+To be awarded to a Newaygo County High School or home school graduating senior

 - Students pursing a trade career